Bank Better, Live Better

 “There are times when taking out a personal loan is good credit,” says Fisher-French.
 “For example, you want to renovate your home but you haven’t finished paying off your home loan.
 Taking out a personal loan to renovate will improve your home and life, so you can see this as good debt.”

-Capitec offers personalised, affordable unsecured credit up to R250 000 from 12.9%, over a period of up to 84 months.
+Capitec offers personalised, affordable unsecured credit up to R250 000, over a period of up to 84 months.
 Personalised means you’ll get the best interest rate based on your credit profile.